History of PlayStation in Timeline

 Sony Playstation 3 160GB System (Renewed)

-On May 6, 2014, the new PCH-2000 series PlayStation Vita system was released in North America.
-It features a lighter design, LCD instead of OLED, and 1 GB of internal storage memory.
+On May 6, 2014, the PlayStation Vita (PCH-2000 series) was released in North America.
+This model is 20% thinner and 15% lighter compared to the original model, has an additional hour of battery life, an LCD instead of OLED, includes a micro USB Type B port, 1 GB of internal storage memory.

 Sony Playstation Vita Wi-Fi 2000 Series with Silicone Joystick Covers and AC Adapter Cable (Piano Black) (Renewed)